-You will find here for your delectation some scary pictures, creepy poems and disquieting books.
+You will find here for your delectation some scary pictures, creepy poems and disquieting thoughts.
 And maybe one of them will touch you and stop you sleeping so well tonight.

 Adopting the conceit that Stoker's narrative is based on fact, Klinger elucidates the plot and historical context for both Stoker devotees and those more familiar with Count Dracula from countless popular culture versions.
 Because he had privileged access to the typescript Stoker delivered to his publisher, Klinger is able to note changes between it and the first edition and comment on the reasons for them.
 Through close reading, Klinger raises questions about such matters as the role of lead vampire-hunter Van Helsing and whether the villainous count is actually dispatched at book's end.

 Night Windows Can Give Rise To Dark Thoughts

 In London Darkness Only Lies Within the Mind